 A takeover by an acquiring company of the Target company is termed as ‘Hostile Takeover’ when the offer made by the acquiring company to the Board of Directors or the management of the Target company is originally refused but the acquiring company tried another way around to acquire the company’s business.

-Characteristic of Hostile Takeover
+Characteristics of Hostile Takeover

 Hostile takeover required different characteristics in the particular takeover transaction:

 - The hostile takeover required the involvement of two parties.
 One is the target company whose management has got an offer for the proposal of a possible merger and the other party is the acquirer company which is an interested party that has given a proposal for the merger.

 - The bid or offer of the acquirer company should not be acceptable to the management of the target company and should be refused by the management.

 - After the offer got refused by the management of the target company, the acquirer company should opt for other strategies to get approval from the management of the target company for the possible merger and acquisition.

 Examples of Hostile Takeover

 For a better understanding of the concept, let’s assume a company ABC Inc. is a new growing company in the market with a positive trendsetter the market.
 Seeing the growth of the company and the future prosperity and opportunity the company, another company PQR Inc. decided to acquire the company and its business.
 For the same, PQR Inc. will be termed as ‘Acquirer Company’ whereas ABC Inc. will be termed as the target company.
 For acquiring the target company, the acquirer company will provide his bid price to the management and board of the target company.
 Seeing the bid price and the offer, the management of the target company decide not to sell its business and rejected the offer.
 Even after the rejection, the acquirer company did not give up its proposition and tried different ways to persuade the management of the target company to change its decision and let the company be acquired.
 This type of takeover is termed Hostile Takeover.